-2021-22 MILESTONES (CONT.)

-- a) Complete annual DEP update and review of LAFPP internal manuals (Neptune Building Operating Policies and Procedures and Emergency Procedures/Floor Warden manuals); and, - b) Distribute updated DEP and manuals to Department staff and stakeholders, as appropriate.

-- a) Procure replenishment of any emergency supplies prior to expiration; and, - b) Review processes should staff deployment plans change (depending on status of pandemic or changes to staff on-site deployment).
+2021-22 MILESTONES (CONT.) d) Review emergency notification process and accessibility of emergency preparedness information for on-site and remote employees; coordinate with Systems and/or Human Resources Sections to make any necessary updates.
+BY MARCH 31, 2022: a) Complete annual DEP update and review of LAFPP internal manuals (Neptune Building Operating Policies and Procedures and Emergency Procedures/Floor Warden manuals); and, b) Distribute updated DEP and manuals to Department staff and stakeholders, as appropriate.
+BY JUNE 30, 2022: a) Procure replenishment of any emergency supplies prior to expiration; and, b) Review processes should staff deployment plans change (depending on status of pandemic or changes to staff on-site deployment).

-Other than staff time, no additional funds are requested for FY 2021-22.
+RESOURCES Other than staff time, no additional funds are requested for FY 2021-22.
 The main supplies of food bars and water were received summer 2018 and should last a period of five years (expiring summer 2023).
-Should a need arise to replenish other ancillary emergency preparedness supplies, sufficient funds are available within the FY 2021-22 Budget (included in the office and administrative accounts).
+Should a need arise to replenish other ancillary emergency preparedness supplies, sufficient funds are available within the FY 2021-22 Budget (included in the office and administrative accounts). office and administrative accounts).

-Implementation of Workflow in PARIS for Disability Case Management
+Project #9: (DEFERRED) Implementation of Workflow in PARIS for Disability Case Management Deferred to 2022-23

-Project Lead(s): Kristen Rosauer, Manager, Disability Pensions Section Project Participants: Disability Pensions Staff, PASCo Staff, Systems Staff

-Stakeholders: LAFPP Members, Executive Management, and Disability Pensions
+Duration: 2021-22 Project Lead(s): Kristen Rosauer, Manager, Disability Pensions Section Project Participants: Disability Pensions Staff, PASCo Staff, Systems Staff Stakeholders: LAFPP Members, Executive Management, and Disability Pensions Section Staff

-Section Staff